 KJ: We want to be tomorrow’s spice company.
 It’s not just about saffron — it’s about all the other amazing goods, services, and handicrafts that come out of places like Afghanistan.

-This article is the first that CentSai will produce bimonthly in collaboration with Bunker Labs, a national nonprofit organization for U.S. service members who have changed paths to become entrepreneurs.
+This article was the first that CentSai produced in collaboration with Bunker Labs, a national nonprofit organization for U.S. service members who have changed paths to become entrepreneurs, originally published in 2018.
 The Bunker, which is run by veterans for veterans to help empower their community to become entrepreneurs and leaders, is currently located in nearly two dozen cities.